gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-11-09-new-3d-golf-simulation-video-game-series.md

 ---

-Golf video games are one of my passions, ever since World Class Leader Board and Microprose Golf on Atari ST. These days my favourite golf games I like to play are still the old ones.
-In particular I have a soft spot for *T&E SOFT*'s New 3D Golf Simulation series with its blue skies and bright colours.
-This series has a long history so I'll do my best to recap.
+Golf video games are one of my passions, ever since World Class Leader Board and Microprose Golf on Atari ST. These days my favourite golf games are still the old ones.
+In particular I have a soft spot for *T&E SOFT*'s New 3D Golf Simulation series with its blue skies, bright colours, and FM synth tunes.
+This series has a long history so I thought I'd do my best to recap and share some little-known knowledge.

 ![3-D Golf Simulation](/images/posts/new-3d-golf-simulation-original.jpg "3-D Golf Simulation (1983, MSX)")
 {:.tofigure}